 The B-1 is very flexible, and there are only two things you are not allowed to do while on B-1 status: work, and earn a salary from a U.S.-based company.
 As long as you stick to the activities listed above, you will be fine!

-What do I need to do to apply for the B-1?
+How do I apply for the B-1?

 To apply for the B-1, the first step is to complete Form DS-160.
 Once you have completed the form, you will need to schedule an interview at the consulate of your choice.
 Finally, compile the required documents to bring with you.
 We’ve put together a step-by-step B-1 visa checklist and a list of documents here.